GrantEdwards/Python-curses-and-terminfo/Readme.md

 ~~~

 where N.N is a floating point number with at most one decimal place
-followed and optional '*' and/or '/' suffix.
+followed by an optional '*' and/or '/' suffix.
 The re.sub() call above
 removes that specifier (the re is a _bit_ off in that it will accept
 `$<1.2**>` and `$<1.2//>` which aren't quite kosher delay specifiers).